Employees: Doctoral students

 On the links in the below bullet list, you will find additional information related to your doctoral studies:

 - Information about independent study courses, thesis work and seminars

-- Information on compensation rules for PhD students
+- Information on compensation rules for doctoral students

 Apply for a new salary

-The doctoral student and supervisor(s) make an application to the assistant head of department with responsibilities for PhD students on the two forms below (certificate for salary increase and application form).
+The doctoral student and supervisor(s) make an application to the assistant head of department with responsibilities for doctoral students on the two forms below (certificate for salary increase and application form).
 The supervisor submits these two forms to the assistant head of department.
-After the approval by the assistant head of department, the HR-administrator registers the change in the salary system Primula.
+After the approval by the assistant head of department, the human resource-administrator registers the change in the salary system Primula.
 The increase can be awarded retroactively for a maximum of six months.

 The first salary increase

 The first salary increase occurs after approximately one year of full-time study (60 credits, 600 SEK), including at least 37.5 credits of courses passed and the successful completion of a plan seminar (worth 22.5 credits).